wp-document-revisions/wp-document-revisions/readme.txt

 = 1.2.2 =
 * Performance and scalability improvements to backend; files attached to documents are now excluded from media lists by join statements rather than subqueries
+* If installed and activated, Edit Flow's Editorial Comments metabox will now appear below Document metabox by default

 = 1.2.1 =
 * French translation (Special thanks to [Hubert CAMPAN](http://omnimaki.com/))